 - Configure/Add Cloud Accounts.
 This account may be AWS, vCenter, Azure etc.

 - Add/Configure Cloud Zones.
 For example, if you have access to multiple zones in AWS or multiple datacenter’s consisting of vCenter servers, you may want to tag and segregate them according to their locations.

 - Define different mappings and profiles as per zone

 - Define projects and provide access to users accordingly

 - Define Blueprints and map them to respective Projects

 - Deploy the blueprints to test them out

 The above steps will make sure you are up and running with Cloud Assembly Service.
 As a next step you may want to use complex blueprints and then publish them to Service Broker.

-below is a link to the video explaining the above topics.
-This is for those who prefer listening and viewing than reading.
+Provided below is a link to the video explaining the above topics.
+This is for those who prefer listening and viewing to reading.

 Also, at the end of the video I have a short demo showing the discussed topics.